Dec 2024 - Feb 2025

 Wireframes & User testing

-Sketches and userflow shaped wireframes, but user testing revealed the choice architecture disrupted how users made decisions, reducing engagement
+Sketches and userflow shaped wireframes architecture, but user testing revealed the 2 key gaps in the choice architecture that disrupted how the core users made decisions, reducing engagement.

 Landing page wireframe useability test